-Command Function Mode Automatic Code Upgrade Co ommands upgrade opcode auto Automatically upgrades the current image when a new version is detected on the indicated server GC upgrade opcode path Specifies an FTP/TFTP server and directory in which the new opcode is stored GC upgrade opcode reload Reloads the switch automatically after the opcode upgrade is completed GC show upgrade Shows the opcode upgrade configuration settings.
-PE TFTP Configuration Comma nds ip tftp retry Specifies the number of times the switch can retry transmitting a request to a TFTP server GC ip tftp timeout Specifies the time the switch can wait for a response from a TFTP server before retransmitting a request or timing out for the last retry GC show ip tftp Displays information about TFTP settings PE boot system This command specifies the file or image used to start up the system.
+Command Function Mode General Commands General Commands boot system Specifies the file or image used to start up the system GC сору Copies a code image or a switch configuration to or from flash memory or an FTP/SFTP/TFTP server PE delete Deletes a file or code image PE dir Displays a list of files in flash memory PE whichboot Displays the files booted PE Automatic Code Upgrade Co ommands upgrade opcode auto Automatically upgrades the current image when a new version is detected on the indicated server GC upgrade opcode path Specifies an FTP/SFTP/TFTP server and directory in which the new opcode is stored GC upgrade opcode reload Reloads the switch automatically after the opcode upgrade is completed GC show upgrade Shows the opcode upgrade configuration settings.
+PE TFTP Configuration Commands ip tftp retry Specifies the number of times the switch can retry transmitting a request to a TFTP server GC ip tftp timeout Specifies the time the switch can wait for a response from a TFTP server before retransmitting a request or timing out for the last retry GC show ip tftp Displays information about TFTP settings PE boot system This command specifies the file or image used to start up the system.